Salhoutuonuo Kruse: First term

 During her first term as the Member of the Legislative Assembly, Kruse was appointed the Minister for Women Resource Development & Horticulture in the 5th Rio ministry.
 She became the first female cabinet minister in Nagaland.

 During her leadership, the state horticulture department, under the Mission for Integrated Development of Horticulture launched the 'Horticulture Model Village' (HMV) programme in Nagaland.
 One village in each of the state's districts was identified with an emphasis on increasing horticulture crops.
 In September 2023, Kruse declared Khonoma village the first HMV.
 During the fourth Organic Orange Festival of Rüsoma village, Kruse announced the inclusion of the village under HMV 2025.
-In 2024 the village had over 14000 fruit-bearing orange trees and over 28000 saplings planted.
-She suggested improving intercultural practices and indigenous wisdom and integrate modern horticultural techniques and development.
+In 2024, the village had over 14.000 fruit-bearing orange trees and over 28.000 saplings planted.
+She suggested improving intercultural practices and indigenous wisdom and integrating modern horticultural techniques and development.
 She promised farmers market linkages for sale.
 On 10 September 2024, Kruse announced the plan to set up an apple processing unit at Thanamir village which produces 40-50 tons of apple every year.
 The fruit is available from July to December every year.
-She also encouraged villagers to cultivate other suitable crops with the assurance that the state's horticulture department will provide assistance in market linkages, technical knowledge, and other support.
+She also encouraged villagers to cultivate other suitable crops with the assurance that the state's horticulture department would provide assistance in market linkages, technical knowledge, and other support.

 Personal life

 Kruse is a Baptist Christian and she attends Ministers' Hill Baptist Church in Kohima.

 She was married to Kevisekho Kruse.
 They married on 2 October 1986 and had two daughters together.
-He later died from complications of COVID-19 on 4 June 2021 at age 60.
+He later died from complications of COVID-19 during the COVID-19 pandemic in Nagaland on 4 June 2021 at age 60.